What's Next In The Kavanaugh Confirmation Fight?

 Why might a senator change his or her vote from one step to another?

 Some senators object to the increased use of the filibuster and might want to uphold what they call "regular order."
-The late Sen. John McCain, for example, voted in favor of advancing the GOP's Obamacare repeal legislation to the Senate floor and then dramatically voted no on final passage.
+The late Sen. John McCain, for example, voted in favor of advancing the GOP's Affordable Care Act repeal legislation to the Senate floor and then dramatically voted no on final passage.

 Some might want to thread a political needle, especially when they're in the majority, but in a state that leans the opposite way from their party.

 For example, say you are a Republican, from a left-leaning state like Maine.
-You might not want to appear to be siding with Democrats in trying to outright block a nominee, but want to wait to announce your final vote.
+You might not want to appear to be siding with Democrats in trying to outright block a nominee but want to wait to announce your final vote.

 Collins is from Maine.
 Any indication that she or any of these senators will or might change their votes?